sckieran/Metabarcoding_Pipeline_Waits/README.md

 Sure, that's fine, start the pipeline at step 3 and then run the step_4_remote_blast_option.sh or step_4_remote_wrapper.sh (for head nodes and SLURM clusters, respectively).
 Expect the BLAST search to take several hours depending on the number of sequences, and make sure you have a good internet connection.
 If running on the standalone servers/head nodes of RCDS, I recommend using `screen` for all steps, but especially step 4, so the run will continue even if your pipe breaks.

+**Should I use the "bitscore" or "pident" method of assessing BLAST hits?**
+See the section above for the explanation about what bitscore and % identity are, and how the program uses them.
+The answer overall depends on your locus, its resolution, and the taxa in your ref database.
+For most datasets, bitscore is probably the best option.
+However, because the program only considers the hits with the single highest bitscore value, many nearly-equally-good hits may be hiding behind slightly-different bitscores.
+These bitscores may be different because of query cover differences of only a couple of base pairs.
+For high-quality datasets and loci with generally high resolution, choosing the pident option is generally going to be more conservative and recover fewer species-level hits than choosing bitscore.
+I encourage you to try both options and compare the results - overall they will likely be very similar, the differences in pident and bitscore will be seen mostly in edge cases.

+**Why doesn't this pipeline use e-value instead of bitscore or pident?**
+E-values help asses likelihood of homology and are affected by database size.
+The conserved regions of metabarcoding primers almost guarantee homology above any standard e-value cutoff, and these databases are generally small, so e-values are high across the board.

-**This pipeline is not designed for microbial metagenomics at 16S**.
-I say this because there is an immense, incredibly well-maintained array of resources for 16S microbial amplicon sequencing, some commercial and some open source, that will be infinitely better than this pipeline.
+**I want to do 16S bacterial metagenomics.
+Is this pipeline right for me?** Probably not.
+There is an immense, incredibly well-maintained array of resources for 16S microbial amplicon sequencing, some commercial and some open source, that will be infinitely better than this pipeline.

 #Installation and Usage
 ## Inputs and Preparation